-Two signals of varying frequency and phase result in a perpetual infinity (figuratively and literally as it actually constructs itself in the shape of the infinity sign given the right starting values), drawing and redrawing itself over and over, a picture of timing and sequence in the center of the screen.
-The familiar resulting shapes are known as Lissajous curves after French mathematician Jules Antoine Lissajous and his “beautiful machine” of 1855.
+Two signals of varying frequency and phase result in a perpetual infinity, drawing and redrawing over and over.
+The familiar shapes are called Lissajous curves after mathematician Jules Antoine Lissajous and his “beautiful machine” of 1855.

-Devised to draw a picture of two superimposed systems falling into and out of phase, Lissajous’ machine was constructed of a pair of tuning forks placed facing at right angles, each with a mirror attached.
-The light source is focused through a lens, bouncing off the first onto the second and projecting to a large screen a few feet away.
-As the tuning forks are struck and tones are produced, simple vibrations begin to move the mirrors in a regular oscillating pattern.
-The projected image forms the strange and beautiful curves of a Lissajous figure that result from viewing a two-variable parametric equation calculate and recalculate itself over time.
+Devised to draw a picture of two superimposed systems falling into and out of phase, the machine was constructed from a pair of tuning forks placed at right angles, each with a mirror attached.
+A light source is focused through a lens, bouncing off the first onto the second and projecting to a large screen.
+As the tuning forks are struck, simple vibrations move the mirrors in a regular oscillating pattern.
+The projected image forms the strange and beautiful curves of a Lissajous figure.